codership/documentation/galeracluster/source/galeraparameters.rst

    wsrep_provider_options='socket.ssl_ca=/path/to/ca-cert.pem'

-.. seelalso:: For more information on generating :abbr:`SSL (Secure Socket Layer)` certificate files for your cluster, see :doc:`sslcert`.
+.. seealso:: For more information on generating :abbr:`SSL (Secure Socket Layer)` certificate files for your cluster, see :doc:`sslcert`.

 +-----------------------+---------+------------+------------+
 | Default Value         | Dynamic | Introduced | Deprecated |